twitocode/Tantalum/content/Atoms and Isotopes.md

 ![[Pasted image 20240513100025.png]]

-## What are Radioisotopes? #flashcard
+## What are Radioisotopes?
 An unstable isotope that spontaneously changes its nuclear structure and releases energy in the form of radiation If an nucleus has more then 83 protons, no number of neutrons can hold it together forever
 <!--ID: 1715895328068-->